Home Cocktails Ordinary Drink Gin Daisy

 Gin Daisy Variations

-Berry Gin Daisy This variation incorporates muddled fresh berries, adding a fruity twist and vibrant color to the drink.
-Swap: Replace grenadine with muddled raspberries or strawberries.
+Berry Gin Daisy This variation incorporates muddled fresh berries, such as raspberries or strawberries, for an added fruity flavor and color.
+Swap: Replace grenadine with muddled berries

 Pairs Well With